Imagine taking the risk of setting up a business and then walking away from it empty-handed when you’re about to retire.

 - Capable of producing a reliable income stream

-If this sounds like the kind of business you have then selling may well be a viable option at some stage in the future.
+If your company fits this bill then it may be a viable option for you at some stage in the future.
+That said, it’s dangerous to rely on this happening because;

 - Lots of things need to go right for a business to get sold